Shana Feste: Career

 Feste's directorial debut was The Greatest, which was screened at the 2009 Sundance Film Festival in the US dramatic competition section.
 The film is based on Feste's father who lost a son before she was born.
 It starred Pierce Brosnan and Susan Sarandon as parents dealing with the death of their son.
 The Greatest earned a Humanitas Prize nomination.

 In 2009, she wrote the script for music drama Country Strong, which she directed and was released in 2011.
 It was produced by Tobey Maguire, whom Feste came to know while she was a nanny, caring for his daughter.
 The film focused on recovering alcoholic country singer Kellie Canter played by Gwyneth Paltrow.
 The song "Coming Home" was nominated for an Academy Award for Best Original Song, but lost to Randy Newman's "We Belong Together" from Toy Story 3.

 Also in 2009, Feste was hired to write a screenplay based on the novel You're Not You by Michelle Wildgen.
 Filming took place in December 2012.
 The film was set for release in 2013.

 In May 2011, Feste was announced to direct an adaptation of Carolyn Turgeon's novel Mermaid: A Twist on the Classic Tale.
 The project is still in development.
 She directed the romance film Endless Love, a remake of the 1981 film.
 The film was released in February 2014.
 Feste next directed Boundaries starring Vera Farmiga and Christopher Plummer for Stage 6 Films, to be released on June 22, 2018.

 Feste wrote and directed the horror film Run Sweetheart Run, which premiered in January 2020 at the Sundance Film Festival.
-It was set to show at additional festivals and theatrically, but the COVID-19 pandemic stopped further release, at which point Amazon picked up streaming distribution.
+The film was set to show at additional festivals and theatrically, but the COVID-19 pandemic stopped further release, at which point Amazon picked up streaming distribution.
 During the pandemic, Feste created, wrote, and directed the podcast Dirty Diana over Zoom.
 The podcast was picked up by Amazon for a streaming series adaptation with Feste returning to direct and co-write with Jen Besser again.
 The pair also signed a deal to adapt the story into a trilogy of novels.